sudojarvis/Dashboard_nginx_prometheus_grafana/README.md

-# Description: This is a simple dashboard for nginx with prometheus and grafana
+# Description: This is a dashboard for nginx with prometheus and grafana

 To run this project you need to have docker and docker-compose installed on your machine.